 - Dispositions: Each student will demonstrate dispositions consistent with an inclusive, multicultural, and ethical professional role in promoting well-being, healthy relationships, academic success, and career mastery. - Attendance: Each student is expected to complete all scheduled weekly activities and be prepared and willing to participate in discussion boards and class exercises.
 If you miss more than two weeks of assigned modules you will be dropped from the course.
-The last day to withdraw from a class with a WC grade is October 9th. - Weekly Quizzes: Each student is expected to complete a weekly 10 point quiz on the assigned readings and content for that week.
-These will be timed quizzes beginning with Week 2.
-No makeup quizzes will be offered.
-(10 quizzes @ 10 points each = 100 total points). - Examinations: Each student is expected to successfully complete a mid-term examination and a final examination (worth 100 points each-200 total points). - Class exercises: Each student is expected to complete eight class assignments that relate to the major modules of the class.
+The last day to withdraw from a class with a WC grade is March 9th. - Quizzes: Each student is expected to complete quizzes of a summary and reflective nature on assigned readings and content for particular weeks.
+These will begin with Week 2.
+No makeup quizzes will be offered. (all quizzes will equal 100 total points). - Project: Each student is expected to successfully complete a final project (worth 100 total points a rubric will be given). - Class exercises: Each student is expected to complete five class assignments that relate to the major modules of the class.
 These will include assessment, individual, family, group, and community interventions.
-These will be assigned at strategic weeks during the semester. (worth 25 points each- 200 total points). - Discussion Boards & Journal Entries: Each student is expected to complete weekly assignments.
+These will be assigned at strategic weeks during the semester. (these will total 125 total points, 25 points each). - Discussion Boards/Reflections: Each student is expected to complete weekly discussions and personal reflections.
 Individual assignment of topics will be given each week.
-(10 points x 12 weeks).
-Additionally, each student will be expected to keep an online reflective journal each week.
-This journal will be used as a means to augment the cognitive aspect of the course by using experiential prompts to deepen the student's understanding of the material.
+(These will total 200 points).